When to Worry About Flat Feet in Children

 Poorly fitting shoes can be a hindrance to the normal growth of a child’s feet.
 The podiatrist may recommend shopping at a special shoe store where a trained staff can help fit shoes properly.
 When it is appropriate, the child may also be able to go barefoot, which helps develop both strength and coordination.

-If you suspect your child is suffering from flat feet, Dr. Richard Nicols can perform an examination and make a proper diagnosis.
+If you suspect your child is suffering from flat feet, Dr. Richard Nicols or Dr. Joseph Harvey can perform an examination and make a proper diagnosis.
 The sooner you treat flat feet in children, the better.